ssm0318/ssm0318.github.io/_pages/fun.md

   <div>
     <p>
       These are music covers I led and worked on with about 30 friends from my college.
 Most of us weren’t pros in music or video, but we came together to create everything ourselves---from the vocals and live instrumentals to mixing, mastering, and video production.
-With support from Seoul City’s Youth Hub, we wanted to show that with the right group of people, anything can become art.
+With support from Seoul City’s Youth Hub, we wanted to show that with the right group of people, anything can become art :)
     </p>
   </div>